NPR Investigative Reporter Daniel Zwerdling Retires Amid Sexual Misconduct Claims

 "When the movement started sweeping across the nation recently to expose sexual harassers and predators, I applauded it.
 I still do.
 The current national reckoning regarding sexual harassment is a momentous opportunity for America to make itself a better, safer and more equitable country.
 Yet as many have already observed, there are also perhaps predictable and troubling collateral casualties along the way.
 The allegations against me are one of those instances."

-For roughly 28 years, Zwerdling was one of NPR's most essential investigative journalists, a familiar voice whose reportage could prompt policy changes and congressional inquiries.
+For decades, Zwerdling was one of NPR's most essential investigative journalists, a familiar voice whose reportage could prompt policy changes and congressional inquiries.
 But, as he noted in an interview last year, when he was a freelance reporter getting recruited to the network, he didn't exactly expect those years to unfold as they did.

 "I'll give it a year," he recalled telling the All Things Considered producer who sought to hire him finally for a full-time role.
 "That was in 1980."